-- To provide all students in the University with basic courses in composition, proficiency writing, and world literature; - To prepare future teachers of English for middle and high schools; - To prepare students for graduate study in English and related fields; - To develop in students analytical and communication abilities in the study of English language and literature; - To provide general knowledge necessary in a multi-cultural and technological world; and - To develop in students skills in foreign languages and computer literacy.
+- 1. To provide all students in the University with basic courses in composition and world literature; - 2.
+To prepare students for a teaching career in middle and high schools; - 3.
+To prepare students for graduate study in English and related fields; - 4.
+To develop in students analytical and communication abilities in the study of languages and literature; and - 5.
+To develop in students skills in foreign languages and computer literacy.